 The Manchester City man gives away plenty in height and weight to most other strikers, but deserves to be recognized for his many other qualities, not least his predatory Romario-like finishing.
 The latest in a string of Argentineans to be dubbed the 'new Maradona,' El Kun’s claim is more substantial than most, given that he is married to the great man's daughter.
 Earned his nickname because of a Japanese anime character with the same name and similar hair.
 Outgrew Atletico Madrid and moved to City in the summer of 2011, scoring the winning goal against QPR to seal the title in 2012.

 5. Radamel Falcao (Colombia & Monaco)

-Replacing Sergio Aguero and Diego Forlan in the summer of 2011 would have felt like an unenviable task for any number of the game’s top strikers but since moving to Atletico Madrid goals have flowed freely from the boots of Falcao.
+Replacing Sergio Aguero and Diego Forlan in the summer of 2011 would have felt like an unenviable task for any number of the game’s top strikers but after moving to Atletico Madrid goals have flowed freely from the boots of Falcao.
 The Colombian propelled Porto and Atletico to Europa League titles and his form in Spain persuaded cash rich Monaco to shell out a reported US$80 million in May 2013.

 The always controversial Ibrahimovic does as much talking off the field as he does on it.
 With the exception of a disappointing season at Barcelona where he fell out with Pep Guardiola, Ibra has been a success wherever he has been, winning titles in Holland, Italy, Spain and France.
 The Champions League is still missing from an impressive CV, but in the final years of his career, the Swede will no doubt be doing his best to rectify that with his impressive repertoire of skills in the final third.